 They need to be strong and stable

-I think hive stands are important because they need to be strong to support an increasing weight during the summer and at a comfortable height for the beekeeper.
-They also need to be stable, so the hive doesn't tip over when the supers are being levered with a hive tool or when they are being removed.
-Many beekeepers don't seem to worry about what their hives stand on and I have seen some rather strange things being used.
+I think the design and construction of hive stands are important because they need to be strong to support an increasing weight during the summer.
+They need to be at a comfortable height for the beekeeper otherwise after inspecting one or two colonies the beekeeper may have backache.
+Stands also need to be stable, so the hive doesn't tip over when the supers are being levered with a hive tool or when they are being removed.
+Many beekeepers don't seem to worry about what their hives stand on and I have seen some rather strange things being used, including a bath!

 When inspecting a colony you need to have enough room to put equipment down and to work without cluttering up the area with bits you can trip over.
 You also need to be able to easily remove supers and inspect the colony without stretching too much.